-In this guidance, population cohorts receiving investigational products or treatment strategies are referred to as "treatment groups" in observational studies or as "experimental groups" in interventional studies (such as PCT).
-Population cohorts receiving non-study products or non-treatment strategies (e.g., comparators or usual care) are referred to as "control groups".
+In this guidance, population cohorts receiving investigational products or treatment strategies are referred to as "treatment groups" or "treatment cohorts" in observational studies or as "experimental groups" in interventional studies (such as PCT).
+Population cohorts receiving nonstudy products or non-treatment strategies are referred to as "control groups" or "control cohorts".